 Please keep in mind, shrimping and market conditions are always changing, shrimp are a seasonal item and seasons and sources can vary with every season.
 We’re constantly shopping for the best shrimp available each season and for new opportunities and sources – so we cannot have all these different shrimp available at all times.
 We always purchase the finest shrimp of the season, and availability and supplies on hand will constantly vary – but that’s just part of the fun!

-There are two varieties common in the U.S., the Blue Mussel and the Green Mussel.
+There are two common varieties, the Blue Mussel and the Green Mussel.
 The Blue mussel thrives in cooler waters on both the Atlantic and Pacific coasts, but the finest are said to come from Canada’s Prince Edward Island.
 Commonly called black mussels (since they are more black than blue), they’re available live in local seafood markets much of the year.

 Green Mussels, commonly called Green Lipped Mussels, come from New Zealand and are almost twice the size of black mussels.
 They’re readily available frozen on the half shell, but can also be found live now and again.
 Meaty and delicious, even frozen Green mussels are easy to fall in love with.